sntx/photo-album-tutorial/docs/PART1.md

-# Building a Responsive React Native Photo Album for Mobile and Web (Part 1)
+# Build a Responsive React Native Photo Album (Part 1)

+## Description

+The following tutorial explains step by step how to create a responsive photo album with React Native that works on Web and Native devices.

+Our photo album will display images in a grid with variable number of columns, image aspect ratio, grid separation, etc. all in a responsive manner.

+After finishing the tutorial you will learn how to:

+- Create a responsive image gallery (Part 1)
+- Create a re-usable, customizable image gallery component (Part 2)
+- Create a responsive, theme-based UI (Part 3)

+## Contents

 - [Home](../README.md)
 - [Part 2 - Improved Responsive Image Grid](./PART2.md)